-The In-Home Supports Waiver for Children (IHSW-C) serves individuals who live with family, friends or in their own home.
-The IHSW-C relies heavily on the use of natural and generic resources and supports.
-The support needs of the member must be able to be met through a combination of non-paid, non-waiver, SoonerCare resources available to the member, and with HCBS waiver resources that are within the annual limit.
+The In-Home Supports Waiver for Adults (IHSW-A) serves adults who live with family, friends or in their own home.
+The IHSW-A relies heavily on the use of natural and generic resources and supports.
+The support needs of

-The IHSW-C annual cost limit was first determined by an analysis of the costs of similarly situated members when the Waiver was initiated in State Fiscal Year (SFY) 1999.
+The IHSW-A annual cost limit was first determined by an analysis of the costs of similarly situated members when the Waiver was initiated in State Fiscal Year (SFY) 1999.
 In subsequent operating years (Annual Reporting Periods), the annual cost limit was adjusted in conjunction with rate increases paid to service providers to ensure its continued relevance.
-The basis of the limit is based on historical use of EPSDT by children with an ICF-IID level of care combined with estimates of expected utilization of waiver services.
-The cost limit may be increased in the event of a service rate increase.